-Resource type definition for SQL Server 2008 agent
+Resource type definition for VCS agent for SQL Server

-The agent for SQL Server 2008 and SQL Server 2008 R2 is configured as a resource of type SQLServer2008.
+The agent for SQL Server is configured as a resource of type SQLServer.

 '''

-type SQLServer2008 (
+type SQLServer (

 static int IMF{} = { Mode=3, MonitorFreq=5, RegisterRetryLimit=3 }

-static i18nstr IMFReqList[] = { Instance }
+static i18nstr IMFRegList[] = { Instance }

 static i18nstr ArgList[] = { Instance, "LanmanResName:VirtualName",

-SQLOnlineTimeout, SQLOfflineTimeout, DetailMonitorInterval,
+DetailMonitorInterval, SQLOnlineTimeout, SQLOfflineTimeout,

-SQLDetailMonitorTimeout, Username, Domain, Password, DBList, SQLFile,
+SQLDetailMonitorTimeout, Username, Domain, Password, DBList,

-FaultOnDMFailure, "LanmanResName:IPResName", SQLClusterAccount }
+"IPResName:Address", SQLFile, FaultOnDMFailure}

 str Instance

 str LanmanResName

+str IPResName

+int DetailMonitorInterval = 0

-int SQLOnlineTimeout = 90
+int SOLOnlineTimeout = 90

 int SOLOfflineTimeout = 90

-int DetailMonitorInterval

 int SOLDetailMonitorTimeout = 30

 i18nstr Username

 il8nstr Domain

 str Password

+i18nstr SQLFile

 i18nstr DBList[]

-i18nstr SOLFile

 boolean FaultOnDMFailure = 1

-str SQLClusterAccount

 )

 '''

-Attribute definitions for a SQL Server 2008 agent
+Attribute definitions for VCS agent for SQL Server

-Review the following information to familiarize yourself with the agent attributes for a SQLServer2008 resource type.
+Review the following information to familiarize yourself with the agent attributes for a SQLServer resource type.

-The following table describes the required attributes associated with the VCS agent for SQL Server 2008 Database Engine.
+The following table describes the required attributes associated with the VCS agent for SQL Server Database Engine.

 Required Attributes Definition

 Instance Name of SQL Server instance to monitor.
 If the attribute is blank, the agent monitors the default instance.

 Type and dimension: string-scalar

-LanmanResName The Lanman resource name on which the SQLServer2008 resource depends.
+LanmanResName The Lanman resource name on which the SQLServer resource depends.

 Type and dimension: string-scalar

 SQLOnlineTimeout Number of seconds that can elapse before online entry point aborts.
 Default = 90

 Type and dimension: integer-scalar

 SQLOfflineTimeout Number of seconds that can elapse before offline entry point aborts.
 Default = 90

 Type and dimension: integer-scalar

-Table 1-2 SQL Server 2008 agent required attributes
+Table 1-2 SQL Server 2014 agent required attributes

-The following table describes the optional attributes associated of the VCS agent for SQL Server 2008 Database Engine.
+The following table describes the optional attributes associated of the VCS agent for SQL Server Database Engine.

-Table 1-3SQL Server 2008 agent optional attributes

-Optional Attributes Definition

-DetailMonitorInterval Defines whether the agent performs detail monitoring of SQL Server database.
-If set to 0, the agent will not monitor the database in detail.
+Optional Attributes Definition LevelTwoMonitorFreq Defines whether the agent performs detail monitoring of the SQL Server database.
+If set to 0, the agent only performs the basic monitoring of the instance service.
 A non-zero value indicates the number of online monitor cycles that the agent must wait before performing detail monitoring.

-Default = 5

-Note: If the attribute is set to a non-zero value, and script-based detail monitoring is configured, then the attributes Username, Password, Domain, SQLDetailMonitorTimeOut, and SQLFile must be assigned appropriate values.

-Type and dimension: integer-scalar

-Optional Attributes Definition FaultOnDMFailure Defines whether the agent fails over the service group if the detail monitoring script execution fails.
+Default = 5 Type and dimension: integer-scalar Note: This is not a SQL Server agent-specific attribute, but a common type-level attribute.
+The value of this attribute can only be set through the wizard.
+If you configure the service group manually, you need to remember to specify its value manually.
+Note: You can either configure script-based detail monitoring or DBList-based detail monitoring.
+In either case, the attributes Username, Password, and Domain must be assigned appropriate values.
+FaultOnDMFailure Defines whether the agent fails over the service group if the detail monitoring script execution fails.
 The value 1 indicates that the agent fails over the service group if detail monitoring script fails to execute.
-The value 0 indicates that it does not.
-Default = 1 Type and dimension: boolean SQLDetailMonitor Timeout Number of seconds that can elapse before the detail monitor routine aborts.
+The value 0 indicates that it does not fail over, but goes into the unknown state.
+Default = 1 Type and dimension: boolean SQLDetailMonitorTimeout Number of seconds that can elapse before the detail monitor routine aborts.
 Default = 30 Type and dimension: integer-scalar Username The Microsoft Windows authentication name when logging in to a database for detail monitoring.
-This attribute must not be null if DetailMonitorInterval attribute is set to a non-zero value and script-based detail monitoring is configured.
+This attribute must not be null if LevelTwoMonitorFreq attribute is set to a non-zero value.
+The user must have the necessary privileges to connect to the database and execute the appropriate query.
 Note: This attribute can take localized values.
-Type and dimension: string-scalar Domain Domain for the user account.
-This attribute is used to create a trusted connection to the SQL Server instance if DetailMonitorInterval attribute is set to a non-zero value and script-based detail monitoring is configured.
-Note: This attribute can take localized values.
-Type and dimension: string-scalar Password Password for logging in to a database for in-depth monitoring.
-This attribute must not be null if DetailMonitorInterval attribute is set to a non-zero value and script-based detail monitoring is configured.
-Type and dimension: string-scalar
+Type and dimension: string-scalar 1

-Table 1-3 SQL Server 2008 agent optional attributes (continued)
+Table 1-3 SQL Server 2014 agent optional attributes